AbdulrahmanAlsumaih/OpenAiMedVision/README.md

 OpenAiMedVision is a unified API gateway that provides medical professionals and researchers with easy access to state-of-the-art vision-language models for medical image analysis.
 The service follows OpenAI's API format, making it a drop-in replacement for existing medical AI workflows.

 **This project does NOT run models locally.
-It acts as a router/gateway to external LLM APIs.**
+It acts as a router/gateway to external LLM APIs via Google Cloud Vertex AI.**

 ### Key Features
 - **🔄 Unified API Endpoint**: Single endpoint compatible with OpenAI's vision API format